jeanpauphilet/msPCA/README.md

   - sPCAmPC.Rproj<br />
     It contains the settings of this R project.
 It is used by RStudio and often does not need to be changed.
 ## Guidance to future developers
 - Except for the C++ code, which is contained under the "/src", the files in this package are usually expected for an R package using C++ code.
+Basic information can be found in the [Files section](#Files).
 More information can be found by checking the documentation for R packages.
 - The essence of this algorithm is in the file "sPCAmPC_R_CPP.cpp" and the file "ConstantArguments.h", where "sPCAmPC_R_CPP.cpp" handles the computation and "ConstantArguments.h" lists all arguments.
 (This needs to change depending on your decisions on arguments.)